 Day 11- Goodbye Europe

-Our little royal dream came to an end.
+Our little royal dream of our Europe honeymoon in 11 days came to an end.
 We were sad to pack our bags to go home but were definitely leaving with some memories that we will cherish for times to come.

 After one last lavish breakfast in the hotel, in the afternoon, we boarded our flight back to New Delhi.